redBorder/synthetic-producer/README.md

 usage: java -jar synthetic-producer.jar
  -c,--config <arg>      config file path
  -h,--help              show this help
+ -e,--events <arg>      messages rate
- -r,--rate <arg>        messages rate per second -t,--threads <arg>     number of producer threads -z,--zookeeper <arg>   zookeeper connect string
+ -i,--interval <arg>    events per minute (0 or blank is per second) -t,--threads <arg>     number of producer threads -z,--zookeeper <arg>   zookeeper connect string
 ```

 ## Config file

 The config file specifies the Zookeeper connection string, the rate of
 messages generated, the threads to use, the topic where you want to produce,
 and the messages' schema.